lambda-funcptr/homelab/README.md

 Thanks to:
 - Homelab Discord for making me feel bad about my lab choices regardless of what I do
-- Lucratiel from te Homelab Discord for inspiring me to ~~waste my life on~~ use Kubernetes
+- Lucratiel from the Homelab Discord for inspiring me to ~~waste my life on~~ use Kubernetes
 - Watcher7 from the Homelab Discord for telling me about MetalLB
 - kroy from the Homelab Discord for being an all around cool dude.
 - Liam Silvers for pointing out that I can't spell "secrets".
 - David S (Lem/This Is Temporary) for trying his best to dissuade me from doing this.
+- BASH from the Homelab Discord for his advice with working with Kubernetes (Ingress, Infra, Management)